DreymaR/BigBagKbdTrixPKL/README.md

     - Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
 * In theory, you could put all the info needed for a whole layout into any one of the layout stack files.

 Key mappings
 ------------
 Most of my layouts have a base layout defined; their layout section may then change some keys.
 You can add key definitions following this pattern.

-Here are some full shiftstate mappings with a legend:
+Here are some full shift-state mappings with a legend:
 ```
 ; SC  = VK      CS    S0    S1    S2    S6    S7    ; comments
 QW_O  = Y       1     y     Y     --    ›     »     ; SC018: QW oO